Borgestad Station

 Borgestad Station (Borgestad stasjon) is a former railway station on the Vestfold Line, located at Borgestad in Skien, Norway.
 It was previously regarded as part of the Bratsberg Line and open as Menstad.
+In 2004, there were no more train stops at the station, but on 10 January 2005 it was reopened for passenger traffic.
+However, the traffic base was too weak and on 11 June 2006 the Borgestad station stopped receiving trains.